Hawaii is such a great place to live, offering beautiful year-round weather, remarkable natural beauty, and a lavish culture.

 5) Babysit with Care.com

-Another flexible, part time gig would be to babysit.
-A safe way to find work as a baby sitter is through Care.com as they screen the families that you would be working for.
-Within the past few years, Care.com has ramped up their background checks.
-They now do an in depth background check screening for federal and county level crimes dating back 7 years.
-As the caregiver, you will also have to undergo a background check as well to protect the families.
+Another flexible, part-time gig would be to babysit.
+A safe way to find work as a babysitter is through Care.com, as they screen the families that you would be working for.
+Within the past few years, Care.com has ramped up its background checks so they now do an in-depth background check screening for federal and county-level crimes dating back 7 years.
+As the caregiver, you will also have to undergo a background check.

-Of course, there are other ways to find baby sitting positions besides Care.com such as searching local Facebook groups or public bulletin boards.
-I have personally always used Care.com to reduce the risk of scams and for a wider variety of job opportunities.
+Of course, there are other ways to find babysitting positions besides Care.com, such as searching local Facebook groups or public bulletin boards.
+We have personally always used Care.com to reduce the risk of scams and for a wider variety of job opportunities.

 Once You Earn That Extra Cash, Click Below To Book Other Great Activities In Hawaii!